11 (Bryan Adams album): 11 Tour

-In support of 11, Adams started the "11 concerts, 11 cities" tour, having concerts in 11 different countries in just 11 days.
-The intimate shows at some spectacular venues will see Adams perform an acoustic set, on stage, with just his guitar and harmonica.
+In support of 11, Adams started the "11 concerts, 11 cities" tour, having concerts in 11 countries in just 11 days.
+The intimate shows at some spectacular venues saw Adams perform an acoustic set, on stage, with just his guitar and harmonica.
 The London show was on the March 11, 2008, at St. James Church in Piccadilly.
 The last stop of his 11 days concert tour was in Copenhagen, Denmark on March 17.
 After the "11 concerts, 11 cities" tour, Adams continued to promote his album, this time on an acoustic tour touring with such musical acts as Foreigner and Rod Stewart.
 Later, in an interview, he was asked what song he felt sounded the best acoustically, Adams responded;

 "Well, they all work acoustically, because they were all written on an acoustic guitar.
 This album started out as an acoustic record and halfway through I sort of switched gears and decided to make sort of an acoustic rock record.
 When I play the songs live, it has actually sort of led me into a path of this next tour, which is my first American acoustic tour.
 I feel confident enough with these songs and with the songs in the past that the show is going to be quite interesting, sort of hearing these songs stripped down completely, just myself and a guitar."

 What is interesting is this was to be the beginning of Adams's Bare Bones tour, which toured the world in between his usually band shows for several years.